 Step 3.
 Place vegetables into 1 large or 2 small cast iron pans.
 Drizzle a little bit of oil on the vegetables, then sprinkle them with seasoning salt.

 Step 4.
 Set the hens on top of the vegetables.
-Transfer the pan(s) into the oven and roast until the birds’ internal temperature measures 165 degrees F. (about 1 hour).
+Transfer the pan(s) into the oven and roast until the meat's internal temperature measures 165 degrees F. (about 1 hour).
 About 50 minutes into the roasting time, baste the chicken skin with the drippings that have accumulated in the pan.

 Turn on the broiler and broil the hens for 3 to 5 minutes to really crisp up the skin.